The main side Panel of Vivaldi gives you quick access to a number of important tools in Vivaldi, including:

-By default Panels are located on the left side of any of your Vivaldi windows.
-To expand and display them:
+By default the Panel bar is located on the left side of any of your Vivaldi windows.
+To expand and display the Panel or hide it after use:

-- Click the Show Panel button on the left side of the Status Bar;
+- Click the Show Panel button on the left side of the Address Bar.

 - Create a Mouse Gesture for the action.